k8ssandra/cass-operator/README.md

 ### Upgrade instructions:

 Updates are supported from previous versions of ``k8ssandra/cass-operator``.
 If upgrading from versions older than 1.7.0 (released under ``datastax/cass-operator`` name), please upgrade first to version 1.7.1.
-The following instructions apply when upgrading from 1.7.1 to 1.8.0 or to 1.9.0.
+The following instructions apply when upgrading from 1.7.1 to 1.8.0 or newer.

 Due to the modifications to cass-operator’s underlying controller-runtime and updated Kubernetes versions, there is a need to do couple of manual steps before updating to a newest version of cass-operator.
 Newer Kubernetes versions require stricter validation and as such we need to remove ``preserveUnknownFields`` global property from the CRD to allow us to update to a newer CRD.
 The newer controller-runtime on the other hand modifies the liveness, readiness and configuration options, which require us to delete the older deployment.
 These commands do not delete your running Cassandra instances.